ricardomaharaj/examples/react-socket.io-ex/README.md

 ### Features:

-- Websocket messaging with as many connections as
 - Client and server strongly typed with Typescript
+- Instant messaging with an infinite number of participants
 - Tailwind styled client interface